Basic Principles Of Separations

 The Purpose of separation

-There are three major purpose of separations;
+There are three major purposes of separations;

 - To free a liquid of solids content

-- Separating two mutually insoluble liquids with different densities, while taking a way any solid presents at the same time.
+- Separating two mutually insoluble liquids with different densities, while taking away any solid presents at the same time.

 - Centrifugal separation